LHMA-Pet-Shop/AC2/README.md

 - [x] Class diagram containing the general structure of the project.
 - [x] The entity and relationship diagram for the database.
 - [x] Functional user authentication modules (Login and password) and customer registration.
-- [ ] Aggregate database that performs basic CRUD operations (CREATE, READ, UPDATE and DELETE).
+- [x] Aggregate database that performs basic CRUD operations (CREATE, READ, UPDATE and DELETE).
-- [ ] Product registration, product catalog and product sale screens.
+- [x] Product registration, product catalog and product sale screens.
-- [ ] Authentication and user registration saving the data in the database.
+- [x] Authentication and user registration saving the data in the database.

 ```
-We had several problems in the implementation of the database, as it was an opinion for the current delivery, unfortunately we do not provide this requirement.
-We continue to research and try to solve these problems.
+After many problems we managed to make MySQL work.
 ```

 ## About the project